 Standard deduction amounts

-If you want to increase the tax impact of your donations you may have to consolidate the small annual donations in a single year.
+If you want to increase the tax impact of your donations, you may have to consolidate the small annual contributions in a single year.

 - Tax-loss harvesting.
 How to maximize your after-tax returns. - May 23, 2023